gnu-octave/pkg-octave-doc/README.md

 ## TODO

-1. Update functionality to include DEMOS at the bottom of each function's page like in Source Forge site.
-2. Implement a function for building a similar documentation reference for Octave core functions.
+1. Implement a function for building a similar documentation reference for Octave core functions.